dbridges12/LevelMoney/README.md

   * All transactions uses all transactions to display data
   * Ignore donuts removes all donut expenses form the spend column for each month
   * Remove C.C.
 Payments
-    * Removes credit card credits and debits from the aggragate amount
+    * Removes credit card credits and debits from the aggregate amount
     * Shows a list beneath the main list with each transaction removed
     * Hightlights in the description when a mathcing credit/debit was not found based on 24 hour criteria
 ## Final notes